Powelljl/blog-joshua-wales/content/post/how-to-deploy-your-website-to-the-edge-ft.cloudflare-pages.md

 title = "How to deploy your website to the edge!
 Ft.
 Cloudflare Pages"

 +++
-Today Cloudflare have [announced ](https://blog.cloudflare.com/cloudflare-pages-ga/)that Pages, there Serverless webpage hosting service will be exiting beta and move to general release!
+This week Cloudflare have [announced ](https://blog.cloudflare.com/cloudflare-pages-ga/)that Pages, there Serverless webpage hosting service will be exiting beta and move to general release!
 So I thought it was about time I made a blog post on how to setup and deploy them!

 ### Requirements